elohmeier/jmespath-proxy/README.md

 - **Forwarding**: Forward transformed JSON payloads to a configurable remote URL.
 - **Test Endpoint**: Test JMESPath expressions directly via a test endpoint.
 - **Async Support**: Built with async support using `httpx` for HTTP requests.
+- **Prometheus Metrics**: Built-in metrics endpoint for monitoring with Prometheus.
 - **Configurable via Environment Variables**: Customize the behavior of the application using environment variables.

 ## Environment Variables